 And what it shows you is that their logs are incomplete or what they’re searching is incomplete.
 And the number one reason that they cite when they deny a civilian casualty allegation is that they have no record of a coalition airstrike taking place in a geographic area.
 And that casts doubt on their credibility investigations so far.

 AMY GOODMAN: Have they taken down all these YouTube videos?

 AZMAT KHAN: They took down videos from YouTube.
 These videos still—and to distinguish, they still exist on other military websites, but YouTube was the one place where people could comment.

-My friends in Mosul told me of really precision bombing on small cars and only the car will be hit.
-But when you want to kill one person, you demolish a whole house?
+BASIM RAZZO: —kill one person—yeah, to kill one person, you demolish a whole house.
 This is really terrible.
 I’m sorry for all the loss that has happened.
-I really would like the Americans to restudy their strategy of using this precision [inaudible].
+I really would like the Americans to restudy their strategy of using this precision bombing.

-AMY GOODMAN: We are going to have to leave it there.
-I thank you so much for being with us, Basim Razzo, from Erbil, Iraq, and Azmat Khan, and Anand Gopal.
-We will link to their story, The Uncounted.
+AMY GOODMAN: We’re going to have to leave it there.
+I thank you so much for being with us, Basim Razzo, from Erbil, Iraq, and Azmat Khan and Anand Gopal.
+We will link to their story, “The Uncounted.”
 I’m Amy Goodman, with Juan González.
 Thanks so much for joining us.